billybonks/test/README.md

 # FIRE

-If i did things better from the start i would have less pain
+- If i did things better from the start i would have less pain
+- atleast labels migration not to hard